AlinaGoetz/afab_course_submissions_ws2019/Readme.md

 How to submit:
 - Clone the repository (afab_course_submissions_ws2019) onto github desktop
-- Create **one** folder with **your name**, labeled: first name_last name (or copy the sample folder and insert your name) For this, open the cloned repository in Visual Studio Code or via your folder structure \Workspace\projects\afab_course_submissions_ws2019
+- The easiest way to set up your folder structure is when you open your new repository in Visual Studio Code or open it in your explorer (\Workspace\projects\afab_course_submissions_ws2019).

-- Create a new sub-folder and place your exercises
+- Create **one** folder with **your name**, labeled: first name_last name (or copy the sample folder and insert your name) Create a new sub-folder to place your exercises

-When you are done, go back on github desktop, press -repository-, -pull- to upload your submission
+When you are done, go back on github desktop, commit to master and press -repository-, -pull- to upload your submission

 Thanks!